grafana/alloy-modules/modules/databases/timeseries/tempo/README.md

 ### Kubernetes

-The following example will scrape all tempo instances in cluster.
+The following example will scrape all Tempo instances in cluster.

 ```river
 import.git "tempo" {